thiago-a-souza/MongoDB/README.md

 ## Many-to-Many

-Again, there are several alternatives to model a many-to-many relationship, and the access pattern should drive the final solution.
-For example, if one side is frequently accessing the references but the other side is not, only that side should maintain them.
+Again, there are several alternatives to model this relationship, and the access pattern should drive the final solution.
+For example, if one side is frequently accessing the references but the other side is not, only that side should keep them.
 Otherwise, a reference can be stored on both sides.
 Alternatively, one side can embed the other if there are, but this should be used carefully to avoid spreading data inconsistencies accross different collections.

 - **Reference on a single side:**